eldoyle/PythonIntro/_episodes/07-Conditionals.md

 > {: .language-python}
 >
 > Write code to put each of the image names in `images` into the appropriate list.
 Your code should
-> 1) Loop through all of the images.
+> 1. Loop through all of the images.
-> 2) For each image, check the file extension (the part after the "."), and append the filename to the appropriate list
+> 2. For each image, check the file extension (the part after the "."), and append the filename to the appropriate list.
-> 3) Print the final lists.
+> 3. Print the final lists.
 They should have these values:
 > > bmps = ['image3.bmp']
 > > jpgs = ['image2.jpg', 'image4.jpg']
 > > pngs = ['image1.png', 'image5.png']